AGNES MCLAREN THESIS AWARD

 Agnes McLaren’s pet project

-Two conferences on women's health preceded the award ceremony, hosted by women involved in providing care and assistance to women in precarious situations.
+Two talks on women’s health preceded the award ceremony, led by women involved in providing care and support to women in vulnerable situations.

 • AWARD CEREMONY